-

 the R.M.S.
 Titanic which struck an iceberg on its maiden voyage from

-Europe to New York in 1912.
+Europe to New York in 1912. - Written by

 Jim Sadur <jsadur@intercall.com>